databrickslabs/ucx/README.md

 **Solution:** Please check that your laptop has network connectivity to the Databricks account and workspace.
-If not, you might need to be connected to a VPN to access your workspace.
+If not, you might need to be connected to a VPN or configure an HTTP proxy to access your workspace.

 **From local machine to GitHub:** UCX needs internet access to connect to [<u>github.com</u>](https://github.com) (to download the tool) from